Miss World Thailand

-Miss Thailand World is a national pageant in which the winners compete in the Miss World, one of the Big Four major international beauty pageants.
+Miss World Thailand (also known as Miss Thailand World) is a Thai national pageant in which the winner compete in the Miss World, one of the Big Four major international beauty pageants.

-The reigning Miss Thailand World is Narintorn Chadapattarawalrachoat of Pathum Thani.
-She represent Thailand at Miss World 2019 in London where she ended up in the Top 40.
+The current Miss World Thailand is Suchata Chuangsri of Phuket.
+She represented Thailand at Miss World 2025 in Hyderabad, India and went on to win.

 History

 In 1985, BEC-Tero Entertainment Pcl.
 (Channel 3) was awarded the rights to host the Miss Thailand World pageant and to send a Thai representative to compete at Miss World.
 Parnlekha Wanmuang was crowned the first Miss Thailand World in 1985.

+Since 2025, Tero Entertainment and TPN Global have formed a partnership. on 22 April 2025, They appointed Suchata Chuangsri as the new Miss World Thailand 2025 and also renamed the pageant to Miss World Thailand.